-Last updated on November 29th, 2016
+Last updated on February 16th, 2021

 Do you stir a little cream into your eggs with a fork before scrambling them?
 Hey, you’re technically making a custard and taking it a step further.

 It’s the act of whisking eggs into another wet substance (usually milk or cream), and then using heat to bind the clever little proteins in the egg with the liquid and fat together into a smooth, softly-textured solid.